 The Organisational Culture Audit (OCA™) measures the way key cultural values are perceived and practised in an organisational context.
 It covers 12 dimensions of organisational culture that research with large numbers of senior executives have shown to be the most salient.

 The OCA™ is taken anonymously and administered broadly to all members of the organisation.
 Depending on the clients’ needs and the scope of the OCA™, the survey can also be deployed with a targeted group of people, e.g. top executives of a large multinational company.
-An organisation may define a maximum of two categories and corresponding subcategories to allow a more nuanced look at the data.
+Included in the price, an organisation may define one categories a maximum of six subcategories to allow a more nuanced look at the data.
+Extra categories available at additional cost.

 The 12 OCA™ dimensions: